• Skip to primary navigation

 Parent Class Show Method Called

-Note: When the child class is not overriding the parent class methods, that time no need to use the super keyword to access the parent class methods.
+Note: When the child class does not override the parent class methods, there is no need to use the super keyword to access the parent class methods.

-When we are creating the object of child class using the new keyword, that time it calls the child class default constructor.
+When creating the child class object using the new keyword, it calls the child class default constructor.
 The child class constructor indirectly calls the parent class constructor.
-So The order of execution of construct is from parent class to child class.
+So, The order of execution of the construct is from parent class to child class.

 Let’s go through with an example to understand how the child class constructor calls the parent class constructor.